csowrab/AI-Chess-Player/README.md

 ![In-Game screenshot](/Screenshots/HelperDemo.jpeg)

-Capital letters are white pieces, rest are black pieces

 **(P = pawn, Q = queen, R = rook, K = king, N = knight, B = bishop)**

+* Capital letters are white pieces, others are black pieces.
-Green squares notifies the player where the piece can move,the blue square is the place "suggested"  by the algorithm.
+* Green squares notifies the player where the piece can move.
+* The blue square is the place "suggested"  by the algorithm.

 ### Menu:
 Program starts by asking the player which difficulty to play at: